Cloudmersive/Cloudmersive.APIClient.Java/docs/EditDocumentApi.md

 # **editDocumentDocxGetSections**
 > GetDocxSectionsResponse editDocumentDocxGetSections(reqConfig)

-Get sections from a DOCX
+Get sections from a Word DOCX document

 Returns the sections defined in the Word Document (DOCX) format file